Credit Card Consolidation

 - Requires good credit and bank approval.

 Advice: Negotiate the origination fee down as close as you can to 1%.
 Avoid using credit cards in the future.
-Make sure the interest rate is lower that what your credit card are.
+Make sure the interest rate is lower that what your credit cards are.
 Do the math on the total payoff amount.
 For example, $800 monthly payment for 60 months = $48,000.
-That make sense if your total debt is $40K.
+That make sense with a total debt of $40K.

 Best companies offering this service: Best Egg, Sofi, Discover, Any Credit Union or Bank